Domain Verification

 2. Enter the domain name to be verified.
 The domain name must be in a valid format (e.g., example.com).

-3. Copy the provided record and add it to the domain’s DNS settings.
+3. Copy the provided DNS record and add it to your DNS provider as a TXT record, using the specified name (host) and value (data).

 4. Click Verify to check if the record has been propagated.